strategineer/personal-website/content/bin/speedruns/surmount/index.md

 Mushroom
 : These can be found rarely throughout the game.
 Interacting with them applies a temporary effect on Juan (speed boost, stamina draining, etc.).

+Wooden Rope Bridge
+: Can be broken or not.
+Physics enabled or not.
+Hard to climb.

+Frozen Water
+: These can be grabbed onto but if Juan grabs onto the bottom half of this, this half will detach from the rest of it and become a physics object.
+You can still grab onto this and fling yourself gently as long as you don't hold on.

+Icicle
+: These fall on you if you walk under them (?) or grab onto them.

+Physics log
+: These freely rotate on an axis when weight is placed on either end.

+Button
+: Can be pressed to rotate a bridge (name?)
+90 degrees or open a gate.

+Locked Gate
+: Sometimes you can get through these without pressing the button associated to it.

+Mechanism
+: Can

+Rotating Log
+: These either constantly rotate around their axis or can be rotated by Juan if the log is attached to a mechanism.

+Rotating Log with Spikes
+: Like the Rotating Log but one side has damaging spikes on it.

+Thorns
+: Hurts Juan when he bumps into it.